lucygabriela/getting_and_cleaning_data/CodeBook.md

 #### activity
 	type of activity: laying, sitting, standing, walking, walking_downstairs or walking_upstairs.
 #### tbodyaccMeanX
-	Average of mean body acceleration signals in time, using X raw signal.
+	Average of body acceleration signals average in time, using X raw signal.
 #### tbodyaccMeanY
-	Average of mean body acceleration signals in time, using Y raw signal.
+	Average of body acceleration signals average in time, using Y raw signal.
 #### tbodyaccMeanZ
-	Average of mean body acceleration signals in time, using Z raw signal.
+	Average of body acceleration signals average in time, using Z raw signal.
 #### tbodyaccStdX
-	Average of standard deviation body acceleration signals in time, using X raw signal.
+	Average of body acceleration signals standard deviation in time, using X raw signal.
 #### tbodyaccStdY
-	Average of standard deviation body acceleration signals in time, using Y raw signal.
+	Average of body acceleration signals standard deviation in time, using Y raw signal.
 #### tbodyaccStdZ
-	Average of standard deviation body acceleration signals in time, using Z raw signal.
+	Average of body acceleration signals standard deviation in time, using Z raw signal.
 #### tgravityaccMeanX
-	Average of mean body gravity signals in time, using X raw signal.
+	Average of body gravity signals average in time, using X raw signal.
 #### tgravityaccMeanY
-	Average of mean body gravity signals in time, using Y raw signal.
+	Average of body gravity signals average in time, using Y raw signal.
 #### tgravityaccMeanZ
-	Average of mean body gravity signals in time, using Z raw signal.
+	Average of body gravity signals average in time, using Z raw signal.
 #### tgravityaccStdX
-	Average of standard deviation body gravity signals in time, using X raw signal.
+	Average of body gravity signals standard deviation in time, using X raw signal.
 #### tgravityaccStdY
-	Average of standard deviation body gravity signals in time, using Y raw signal.
+	Average of body gravity signals standard deviation in time, using Y raw signal.
 #### tgravityaccStdZ
-	Average of standard deviation body gravity signals in time, using Z raw signal.
+	Average of body gravity signals standard deviation in time, using Z raw signal.
 #### tbodyaccjerkMeanX
 	Average of mean body linear acceleation in time to obtain Jerk signals, using X raw signal.
 #### tbodyaccjerkMeanY